-The Company's 30% share of petroleum production from Cheal East averaged approximately 90 net BOE's per day in Q4 compared to an average of approximately 82 BOE's per day in Q3.
-The increase in Q4 is primarily due to the Cheal-E6 being on-line for the entire quarter after coming back online following a rod pump conversion in mid-December 2017 and the Cheal-E1 returning to production in January 2018 following repairs for a parted rod.
-This was partially offset by the Cheal-E5 well remaining offline for the entire quarter following issues with a parted rod in early December 2017.
+The Company's 30% share of petroleum production from Cheal East averaged approximately 85 net BOE's per day in Q1/2019 compared to an average of approximately 90 BOE's per day in Q4/2018.
+The decrease in Q1/2019 is primarily due to the Cheal-E1 coming off-line in May 2018 due to a down hole mechanical failure of the rod pump and not returning to production until the end of June 2018.